Skip to Main Content

 7. On the same line, type NOT “grounded theory”.
 (Grounded theory is a type of qualitative research method so it is not an appropriate to use as a theoretical basis for your concept).

-8. Note: Your top search blank should read: (MH "Theory+" or theor*) NOT "grounded theory"
+8. Note: Your top search blank should read: (MH "Theory+" or TX "theor*") NOT ("grounded theory" or TX "grounded theory")

-This search string gets articles that include different theories as a subject or the keywords theory, theories, or theoretical.
+This search string gets articles that include different theories as a subject or the keywords theorytheories, or theoretical within the text of the article or the article record.

 9. Now, you can add keywords related to your specialty, concentration or topic on the second search blank and run the search again.
 This should bring your results down to a much smaller number.

-11. Verify the articles you select are indeed research (have a results and methods section) and that they are more than just one or two pages.
-CINAHL also includes abstracts from conference papers that include only the abstract, but the full paper is not available.
-You want to make sure you have a full length research article.
+13. Verify the articles you select are indeed research (have a results and methods section) and that they are more than just one or two pages.
+(CINAHL also includes abstracts from conference papers that include only the abstract, but the full paper is not available.
+You want to make sure you have a full length research article).

 If CINAHL did not work for you, try QuickSearch